dheerajanikar/prompt_caching/README.md

 Paper Chat Script

-This Python script implements a multi-turn conversation system that allows users to interact with an AI assistant specializing in explaining the Llama 3.1 paper.
+This Python script implements a multi-turn conversation system that allows users to interact with an AI assistant specializing in explaining the Llama 3.1 blog.
 The script uses the Anthropic API with Claude 3.5 Sonnet model and implements prompt caching for efficient conversation handling.

 Features